dbohdan/pago/README.md

 # Edit a password that already exists.
 pago edit foo/bar

-# Create a password if it doesn't exist.
+# Create a password if it does not exist.
 pago edit foo/new -f

 # Edit without mouse support.